-Similar flowsheets are adopted in the two plants which process the ore mined from the open pit (the 1,200 tpd plant and the 6,000 tpd plant).
+Similar flowsheets are adopted in the 1,200 tpd plant and the 6,000 tpd plant.
 The flow sheet comprises conventional three-stage crushing and grinding in a closed circuit.
 The slurry is subjected to a flotation circuit comprising of one stage of roughing, one stage of cleaning, and two stages of scavenging.
 The gold concentrate is dehydrated and then sent for metallurgical processing at a nearby smelter.